Robertson Square Drive Trusshead Screws are perfect for slots

+Ideal for slotted holes, they feature a larger diameter, lower profile to the panhead screw.
 Another version of the panhead screw, it is larger in diameter but has a lower profile.
-They look very neat and are smoother and flatter than the panhead, and are ideal for slotted holes.
+They look very neat and are smoother and flatter than the panhead, which is why we've found them ideal for slotted holes.

 Unless otherwise marked, the finish is a clear (silver) zinc plating; ideal for matching hardware, hinges, gate fittings etc. It is moderately corrosion resistant, but the finish is primarily decorative.
 Steel screws are supplied in grey lube finish.